-As corporations rapidly scaled up in size a feedback loop was born — the more leverage over society the corporation obtained, the more it could use that leverage to extract more profit.
-There was also an increase in corporate networking and consolidation, which further fueled leverage.
-The extracted profits were distributed to the asset holders and highest level corporate servants, widening wealth inequality.
-And all the while in the background were an explosion of externalities (costs to the society).
+As corporations rapidly scaled up in size a feedback loop was born — the larger it grew, the more leverage over society the corporation obtained, the more it could use that leverage to extract more profit, to grow further.
+There was also an increase in corporate networking, which further fueled leverage.
+The extracted profits were distributed to the asset holders and highest level corporate servants, which floated up into global financial markets, widening wealth inequality.

+It is generally assumed that maximized profit, will lead to maximized share price, and thus maximized shareholder return, which is why I tend to use these terms interchangeably.
 Because we are talking about legal entities, profits are legally defined, and quite specifically.
-In accounting terms, maximizing profit means maximizing net income, which is referred to as “the bottom line” on the income statement (profits = revenue minus cost, after deducting taxes).
-In some cases, analysts employ alternative metrics, such as growing assets or market share, which will one day be converted into profit.
+In accounting terms, maximizing profit means maximizing net income, which is referred to as “the bottom line” on the income statement (revenue, minus cost of goods, minus overhead, less taxes, equals net income).
+In some cases, analysts employ alternative metrics, such as growing assets or market share, which will one day be converted into net income.

-What is important to realize about this single metric, against which all corporations are judged, is that costs to society are not factored into the calculation.
-Our programming for the modern corporation did not include these costs as deductions from net income — there is no“maximize profits, except when” command line.
-Most of the protections that are in place are external to the corporation, whether they’re loose economic theories like the “invisible hand” that claim market forces will keep the entity in check or government regulation like Dodd-Frank.
-But as the corporation gains power, relying on these measures is as futile as using duct tape to try to hold down the Incredible Hulk.
+What is important to realize about this metric, which guides all corporate decisions, is that costs to society are not included in the financial reporting of the corporation (however they actually are factored in, by financial analysts, as a way to maximize profit).
+The programming of the modern corporation did not include these costs as deductions from net income — there is no“maximize profits, except when such actions would harm society” approximated in the algorithm (i.e. something similar to Asimov’s Three Laws of Robotics).
+Most of the protections that are in place are external to the corporation, whether they’re loose economic theories like the “invisible hand” that claim market forces will keep the entity in check, or government regulation like Dodd-Frank.

-The program at the heart of every corporation is a very simple system based on financial rules: just make all the profit possible, period!
-The problem with this system is its rigidity.
-It doesn’t allow for judgment on the part of humans, and its simple math creates no models that approximate morality within the legal and financial framework.
+The problem with having one financial rule at the heart of every corporation is the rigidity of this system.
+It doesn’t allow for judgment on the part of humans, even by the shareholders, and it doesn’t allow for math that approximates morality within the legal and financial framework.
 All of this gives rise to a new ownership paradox, one that Adam Smith could not foresee: in such a rigid, rules-based system, are humans even in control?

 Of course, humans are not absent from the corporation’s workings.
 There are definitely humans toiling away inside corporate buildings.
 So, let’s look inside the corporation and examine its command structure.

-In the corporation, the public are the workers.
-They have virtually no say over its operations and answer to managers.
-The managers also have very little say and answer to the officers (the so-called "C-suite" of CEOs, CFOs, and so on).
+In a corporation, the public are the workers.
+They have virtually no say over operations and answer to managers.
+The managers also have little say and answer to the officers (CEO, CFO, and so on).
 Those officers do have some say, but they must ultimately answer to the Board of Directors.
-The board’s primary job is to protect the shareholders’ investments.
-And, in publicly traded companies, the shareholders are… the public.
+The board’s primary job is to protect the shareholders’ investments (i.e. maximize shareholder return).
+And, in public corporations, the shareholders are… the public.
 So, we’ve come full circle:

-The problem is that this circular command structure makes each participant the servant of the next, each with the narrow task of helping to maximize profits, but none are responsible for the damage to society (we'll look at concentrated shareholders in the next section).
-It’s a closed loop, so human judgement is removed.
+The problem is that this circular command structure makes each participant the servant of the next, each with the narrow task of helping the legal entity maximize profits, but none responsible for the damage to society.
+It’s a closed loop, so human judgement is removed…